microsoft/iotedge-k8s-doc/src/examples/prereqs.md

 For a local development environment, you can use [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) or [k3d](https://github.com/rancher/k3d#k3s-in-docker) (recommended).

+## Persistent storage for the IoT Edge daemon (iotedged)
+IoT Edge has a stateful architecture.
+Even if the workload modules are stateless, at a minimum, the context store for `iotedged` pod should be backed by non-ephemeral storage.
+Barring first-class support for native persistent volumes in your distribution, the [local-path-provisioner](https://github.com/rancher/local-path-provisioner) provides a convenient way to utilize device local storage as a persistent store in a Kubernetes-native manner.
+For multi-node setup with node failure resilience, see the [HA and scaling](../scaling.html#what-is-supported) section.

+> 💣
+>
+> For simplicity, most tutorials that follow don't specify a persistent store for `iotedged` during install.
+However, for any serious/PoC deployment, follow the best practice example shown in step 6 of [node failure resilience tutorial](./ha.html#setup-steps) *even in a single node setup* (you can use any persistent volume or storage class, not just `azurefile`).

-## Helm
+## Helm 3
 Helm is a package manager for Kubernetes which allows you to install applications, including IoT Edge, into your cluster.
 Please follow the **Helm 3** install [instructions](https://helm.sh/docs/intro/install/).

->💡 Helm 3 is recommended for installing IoT Edge charts

 ## kubectl
 [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is an essential tool for interacting with your cluster.